 This is what I can bring to your special day.

 I now specialise in parties, bar and bat-mitzvahs, weddings, and schools.

-I am married and live with my wife in Totteridge, North London and we have three children.
+I am married and live with my wife in Totteridge, North London and we have three grown up children.